apache/cordova-docs/www/_posts/TBD-cordova-plugin-camera-8.0.0.md

 For all platforms, when using the `DATA_URL` option, the returned base64 encoed image used to return just the base64 encoded part.
 As of v8.0.0, the returned string now includes the `data:` uri header, including the MIME type that the base64 data represents.

-For iOS, `file://` uris were previously returned consistently.
-So no changes were made here.
+For iOS, `file://` uris were always previously returned consistently therefore, no changes were made here.

 For Android, the API behaved consistently depending on the underlying source of the content.
 Most of the time a raw file path was returned.
 It will now always return a URI of some sort, though unlike iOS, it is unsafe to assume it will be a `file://` uri.